Adjusting to life as a new parent can be incredibly exciting and rewarding. But, at times, it can be very challenging too.

 Babies, young children and mental health

-You can find lots of information and advice about issues babies and toddlers might struggle with, as well as parent mental health, on the NCT website.
+You can find lots of information about things babies and toddlers might struggle with on the NCT website.
+They also have advice on parental mental health.

 Connecting with other parents and local support

-Many people with babies and young children find it helpful to reach out to other parents so they can talk through how they have handled difficult situations and get some support.
-This can be invaluable if you're feeling isolated as a parent - and sometimes you just need people around you who know what you're going through.
+Many people with babies and young children find it helpful to reach out to other parents.
+This can be invaluable if you feel isolated.
+Sometimes you need people around you who just know what you're going through.

-Lots of local areas run things like drop-ins, baby cafes, parent groups or courses, and activities for babies and toddlers.
+Drop-ins, baby cafes, parent groups or courses, and activities for babies and toddlers in your local area may also help.
 You can often find these by searching your local council's website, or using a search engine.

 You may also be able to connect with other parents by: